Blog 62: Identify your competitive advantage and business moat.

 - Jun 25, 2024

-Imagine a scenario…our product has a great user experience and addresses customers’ pain points.
-But so does our competitors’.
-Unless our product is one of a kind, most of the competition would be doing similar things.
+Your product addresses pain points and provides a great user experience.
+But so does your competition.
+Unless your product is one of a kind, most of the competition would be doing similar things.

 A short-term advantage that our business holds is a competitive advantage while a long-term advantage (~10-20 years or more) is a business moat.
 A short-term advantage can be quickly replicated by the competition.
 A long-term advantage cannot.

-To protect our long-term profits and market share from competition we must have a business moat.
+To protect long-term profits and market share we must have a business moat.

 "In business, I look for economic castles protected by unbreachable moats" - Warren Buffett